ATiKE1/First-Boot-Installer/README.md

    * 5 - Run Installer
    * 6 - Break Program (default Exit)

+## I don't have a direct download link for the installation file, what should I do?
+U can use my [**Direct Linker**](https://github.com/ATiKE1/direct-linker) - is a based FastApi server for upload files and get direct links for download.
+Or, you will need to contact the app publisher to get a direct download link.

 ## Adding Programs
 * Format in `programs.json`:
 ```json